yplebedev/BSPEntSpy/README.md

 ### BSPEntSpy v1.275 build 13/06/2024
 * Added Entity list filtering
 * Added an option to invert the selection
-* Enhanced filtering, now (13/06/2024) with support for place holders
+* Enhanced filtering, now (13/06/2024) with support for placeholders
 * Fixed "Go to" exception
 ### BSPEntSpy v1.2 build 06/06/2024
 * Added support for new Team Fortress 2 BSP format (LZMA compressed entity lump)